LalieA/nixos-config/README.md

 | **Snapshot & Editing** | [swappy](https://github.com/jtheoof/swappy) |
 | **Miscellaneous** | [TUXEDO Control Center](https://www.tuxedocomputers.com/en/TUXEDO-Control-Center.tuxedo), NetworkManager & Blueman applets, git, ...|

+## Live configuration
+Work in progress

 ## How to install and how to manage system's configuration with git
 Git handles very well text files such as NixOS configuration ones; I strongly suggest you to use it to keep track of the changes you made and for easy rollback.

 The system's configuration is located by default in `/etc/nixos`.